 There is no one single route into becoming a ROV pilot technician.

-- The most usual route today would be to study for a Higher National Certificate (HNC), Higher National Diploma (HND) or degree in either mechanical, electrical or electronic engineering.
+- The most usual route today would be to study for an HNC), HND or degree in either mechanical, electrical or electronic engineering.

 - The entry requirements for these courses vary.
 For HNC and HND courses you would need 1-3 Highers plus some subjects at National 5.
 Degree courses require 4-5 Highers.
 The subjects which colleges and universities ask for normally include English, Maths and science or technological subjects.